 which corresponds to $C_{\omega b}=1$ for $\mathcal{P}_b>0$ and $C_{\omega b}\approx-2$ for $\mathcal{P}_b<0$, with the default setting $f_{\phi}=1$.
 This formulation is identical to the recommendation of \citet{rodi1987examples} for $C_{\varepsilon b}$, as related through Eq.~(\ref{eq: Cwb Ceb}).
 An alternative is provided as $f_{\phi}=\sin(\phi)$, where $\phi$ denotes the angle between the flow direction and gravity, again following \citet{henkes1991natural}.

 However, both Henkes’ proposal and the introduction of $\sin(\phi)$ in CFX violate Galilean invariance.
 A simple counterexample arises by shifting the reference frame with velocity $v^{\prime}$ in the direction of gravity; in this case $C_{\varepsilon b}=\tanh|(v-v^{\prime})/u|$ changes its value.
 Even if this were interpreted as an absolute-frame velocity relative to a stationary wall, it would imply that a locally defined model equation depends on a remote boundary without explicit specification.
-From any viewpoint, such approaches undermine the completeness of two-equation closures.
+From any perspective, such approaches undermine the formal completeness of two-equation closures.

-Across the cited studies \citep{rodi1980turbulence,markatos1984laminar,rodi1987examples,viollet1987modelling,henkes1991natural,hanjalic1993computation,peng1999computation,burchard2007applied,hanjalic2011modelling, hanjalic2021reassessment}, it has been repeatedly noted that, despite various empirical proposals, no firm theoretical criterion exists for incorporating buoyancy effects into the scale-determining equations.
-Moreover, even if buoyancy effects are introduced analogously in the $k$--$\varepsilon$ and $k$--$\omega$ models, there is no guarantee that the resulting behaviour will remain consistent between the two formulations.
-These limitations motivate the analytical framework developed in the following sections.
+Across the cited studies \citep{rodi1980turbulence,markatos1984laminar,rodi1987examples,viollet1987modelling,henkes1991natural,hanjalic1993computation,peng1999computation,burchard2007applied,hanjalic2011modelling, hanjalic2021reassessment}, it has been repeatedly emphasized that, despite various empirical proposals, no firm analytical criterion exists for incorporating buoyancy effects into the scale-determining equations.
+Moreover, even when buoyancy effects are introduced in an analogous manner in the $k$--$\varepsilon$ and $k$--$\omega$ models, there is no guarantee that the resulting behavior will remain consistent between the two formulations.
+These limitations motivate the analytical framework developed in the remainder of this paper.